List of West Indies Test cricket records: Best career average

 A bowler's bowling average is the total number of runs they have conceded divided by the number of wickets they have taken.

 Nineteenth century English medium pacer George Lohmann holds the record for the best career average in Test cricket with 10.75.
 J. J. Ferris, one of fifteen cricketers to have played Test cricket for more than one team, is second behind Lohmann with an overall career average of 12.70 runs per wicket.

 Best career economy rate

 A bowler's economy rate is the total number of runs they have conceded divided by the number of overs they have bowled.

 English bowler William Attewell, who played 10 matches for England between 1884 and 1892, holds the Test record for the best career economy rate with 1.31.
 West Indies's Gerry Gomez, with a rate of 1.82 runs per over conceded over his 29-match Test career, is ninth on the list.

 Best career strike rate

 A bowler's strike rate is the total number of balls they have bowled divided by the number of wickets they have taken.

 As with the career average above, the top bowler with the best Test career strike rate is George Lohmann with strike rate of 34.1 balls per wicket.
-West Indies's Jermaine Lawson is at 18th position in this list.
+West Indies's Jayden Seales is at 9th position in this list.